Ah, Galentine’s Day. It’s the best ladies’ holiday besides Half-Price Chocolate Day (February 15th).

 Plan the event at your favorite brunch-serving restaurant, friend’s house, or your place.

 Décor for the holiday is surprisingly easy.
 Just pick up some things from the plethora of Valentine’s crap out there!
+It can all easily be converted into Galentine’s Day decor.

 Seriously, Dollar Tree has so many heart-shaped things there, it’s oozing with love.